-2019 Fall Dashboard Student English Language Acquisition Results Decreased One ELPI Level Maintained ELPI Level 1, 2L, 2H, 3L, or 3H Maintained ELPI Level 4 Progressed At Least One ELPI Level 11.1 29.6 14.8 44.4
+2019 Fall Dashboard Student English Language Acquisition Results Decreased Maintained ELPI Level 1, Maintained Progressed At Least One ELPI Level 2L, 2H, 3L, or 3H ELPI Level 4 One ELPI Level

-- 1. Our work with EL students should be maintained. - 2.
+- 1. Our work with EL students should be maintained.
+Our EL students need to use DreamBox more than the EO students, not less. - 2.
 Continue with our top EL strategies front loading, sentence frames, and heterogeneous groups making meaning together. - 3.
 Continue using CGI and DreamBox with with our ELs.